 Recently, the FIDE World Chess Champsionship Match 2016 was held in New York City where Magnus Carlsen defeated Sergey Karjakin in a tie-breaker after best-of-12 series with ten draws and one match for each competitor.
 Indeed, shortly after the ENIAC was built in the 1940s1 people started to use computer to play chess and to optimize strategies.
 Of course, the FIDE Championship got an online coverage were experts would analyze each move with the help of computer programs.

 After going through all this trouble, I wanted to see how games were like in my brand-new operating system.
-I had been using computers since I was eight, and my main subject were of course games.
+I had been using computers since I was eight, and my main subject in life was, of course, playing games.
 So I saw an icon that looked like a chess knight and launched the program.
 All I got was a black screen with a cryptic message (this is of course a modern remake):

-I did not know it back then, but I learned it over the years: people which is good at math often bad at design.
+I did not know it back then, but I learned it over the years: people which is good at math is often bad at design.
 And conversely.
 They speak different languages, they have different needs and they work in rather different ways.
 They are better kept off separated.
-And it is a (very) wise design decision to keep the math o a program on one side and the graphics in another one, which is what the developers of GNU Chess have done.
+And it is a (very) wise design decision to keep the math of a program on one side and the graphics on the other one, which is what the developers of GNU Chess had done.

 This is called separation of policy from mechanism and is a cornerstone rule of the UNIX philosophy, known as the “separation rule.”2 So the black screen with the cryptic message was just the backend: a very complex program—from the computational point of view—that knew how to play chess like a master but knew nothing about graphics.
 The backend I executed was expecting an instruction like